facebook

 Example:

 A miner notices a large buy order for a particular cryptocurrency token.
-The miner inserts their own buy order first, validates the larger buy order afterward, and subsequently profits from the price increase through arbitrage.
+The miner places their own buy order first, validates the larger buy order afterward, and profits from the resulting price increase through arbitrage.

 The Big Problem of MEV Bots

-According to Ryan Zurrer, around 50 teams actively participate in MEV trading, with approximately 10 dominating the market.
+Front-running in the cryptocurrency space goes beyond individual validators; it involves a network of Maximum Extractable Value (MEV) traders operating bots designed to profit from blockchain complexity.
+According to Ryan Zurrer, around 50 teams actively participate in MEV trading"”with approximately 10 dominating the market.
 The top-performing teams reportedly earn monthly profits in the high five- to mid-six-figure range, reaching millions under optimal market conditions.

-On public blockchains, transaction data is accessible to all.
-Due to the absence of regulations like SEC cybersecurity rules, most front-running activity occurs on decentralized exchanges (DEXs).
-Consequently, the DeFi ecosystem is rife with skilled traders deploying MEV bots to exploit the on-chain landscape.
+On public blockchains, transaction data is accessible to everyone.
+Without regulations like SEC cybersecurity rules, most front-running occurs on decentralized exchanges (DEXs).
+As a result, the DeFi ecosystem is rife with skilled traders deploying MEV bots to exploit the on-chain landscape.

 Understanding the Problem